uwescience/DSSG2024_Understanding_Homelessness/method2.md

 Statistical analysis was performed to derive insights and draw conclusions from the data.

-1. **Descriptive Statistics:** Basic descriptive statistics, such as means, medians, and proportions, were calculated to summarize the data and provide an overview of the sample characteristics.
+1. **Descriptive Statistics:** Basic descriptive statistics, such as means, medians, proportions, and totals were calculated to summarize the data and provide an overview of the sample characteristics.
 2. **Inferential Statistics:** Advanced statistical techniques, including regression analysis and hypothesis testing, were used to make inferences about the larger population based on the sample data.
 3. **RDS Analysis:** RDS II estimators was employed to analyze the network data and adjust for the sampling design.